 LACERS' deductions from fiduciary net position in this reporting period can be summarized as Benefit Payments, Refunds of Contributions, and Administrative Expenses.
-These deductions represent the types of benefit delivery operations undertaken by LACERS and the costs associated with them.
-Total deductions increased by \$55,175,000 or 4.0% from the prior fiscal year.
+These deductions represent the types of benefit delivery operations undertaken by LACERS and associated costs.
+Total deductions increased by \$51,548,000 or 3.6% from the prior fiscal year.

-Compared to the prior fiscal year, benefit payments increased by \$50,353,000 or 3.8%.
-The benefit payments for the Retirement Plan increased by \$48,500,000 or 4.2% mainly due to the annual cost of living adjustments (approximately 3.0% increase on average); slight increase in the number of retirees and beneficiaries; and higher average retirement allowance of newly retired Members as compared to those of the deceased Members who were removed from the retirement payroll.
-Payments for Postemployment Health Care Plan benefits increased by \$1,878,000 or 1.1%.
-This increase was mainly due to the increased reimbursement of Medicare Part B premium and self-funded insurance claims paid for the self-funded plans offset by a small decrease in healthcare cost due to the slight decrease in number of retirees and their dependents eligible for medical subsidy.
+Compared to the prior fiscal year, benefit payments increased by \$47,924,000 or 3.5%.
+The benefit payments for the Retirement Plan increased by \$51,346,000 or 4.2% mainly due to the annual cost of living adjustments (approximately 3.0% increase on average); slight increase in the number of retirees and beneficiaries; and higher average retirement allowance of newly retired Members as compared to those of the deceased Members who were removed from the retirement payroll.
+Payments for Postemployment Health Care Plan benefits decreased by \$3,422,000 or 2.0%.
+This decrease was mainly due to the Anthem premium surplus accounted in the current fiscal year that offset the increase in the current year health care cost from the increased medical subsidy; higher Medicare Part B reimbursement and self-funded insurance claims paid under the LACERS' self-funded plans.